Five Things a Property Manager Must Know

 Updated: Nov 24

 If you're a landlord yearning to manage your property successfully, there are a few things your property manager must know.
 When any landlord thinks of a rental property manager, they think of basic tasks like screening tenants, ensuring the occupancy rate is high, and ensuring the property is in stellar condition.

 That said, these tasks aren't easy and require quite a bit of work.
 Be it their long list of responsibilities or the skills needed to succeed, here are five things your property manager must know.

 At one point, your property manager won't be able to take on additional responsibility since they'll be managing several rental properties.
 A good property manager pieces together a strong team they can rely on.
 Most of the people they hire will have to take on some ownership and take control of the different tasks at hand.

 Tenant screening, rental billing, bookkeeping, and property maintenance are tasks your property manager can delegate to their team.
 They'll need to hire people who share their drive to do this.
-This way, you'll be confident that they're doing their job the right way.
+According to this Lawrence property management company this way, you'll be confident that they're doing their job the right way.